Vedant-07/devTinder-web/tasks.md

-Currently
-See the request page
-See the connections page

 Remaining
 Add the Loading ,till the user updated values are set in the profile edit Remove unnecessary rerenders in profile component